 Just imagine yourself living there…

-What to eat: Ah the million dollar question.
+Ah the million-dollar question.
 The good news is that there are lots of options.

 For sure shots, I’d go for any of Amanda Lydon & Gabriel Frasca’s restaurants: Provisions, for a casual lunch or picnic, Ventuno, for modern Italian fare, or Straight Wharf, for new American dishes highlighting the best seafood and fish the island has to offer.
 We had our best Nantucket dinner at Straight Wharf, seated on the über-romantic patio overlooking the marina (note: the SWR Clam Bake is unforgettable).